JCE-Gvanym-Project-Team/gvanim-app/src/Firebase/FirebaseFunctions/README.md

     remove() - remove the object from database edit() - pass argument only to attributes you want to change leave empty for no change example of use:
-        import { Job } from "src/Firebase/FirebaseFunction/Job";
+        import { Job, generateJobNumber } from "src/Firebase/FirebaseFunction/Job";
-        //create object
+        // create objects
+        let job1 = new Job((await generateJobNumber()),"title1", "role1", [50, 100], "tel-aviv", "tel-aviv-meguorim", "desc1", "req1", true, false);
-        let job = new Job("title-example","role-example",[50,100],"region-example","sector-example",
+	    let job2 = new Job((await generateJobNumber()),"title2", "role2", [25, 50], "jerusalem", "jerusalem-soldier", "desc2", "req2", false, false);
-						"description-example","requirement-example",true, false);
-        //add the object to the database
+	    //add to DB
-        job.add()
-        //edit the attributes description, requuirments, open and highPriority. update the database
-        job.edit("","",[],"","","new-description","new-reqruirments",false,true);
-        //remove the object from database
-        job.remove()
+        job1.add();
+	    job2.add();
+        // remove from DB
+	    job1.remove();

 you can get an Array of Job, Candidate, CandidatesJobStatus and Recruiter.
     syntax: getFiltered<type>s(string[], string[], attributes);
     how to pass arguments?
         first argument(optionally):
-            array of string, send attributes name you want to filter by second arguments(optionally):
+            array of strings, send attributes name you want to filter by second arguments(optionally):
-            array of string, send the value you want to filter by, make sure to send the value at the same order of attributes name was passed third argument(optionally):
+            array of strings, send the value you want to filter by, make sure to send the value at the same order of attributes name was passed third argument(optionally):
             choose an attribute to sort by